mboss10/SQL_BrainTree_Data_Analyst_Challenge/README.md

 ## Context

-Alexander Connelly, shared in his [Github repository](https://github.com/AlexanderConnelly/BrainTree_SQL_Coding_Challenge_Data_Analyst) what is/used to be a Data Analyst exercise given during interviews at Braintree.
+Alexander Connelly, shared in his [Github repository](https://github.com/AlexanderConnelly/BrainTree_SQL_Coding_Challenge_Data_Analyst) what is/used to be a Data Analyst exercise given during interviews at Braintree. <br>
 It is composed of a series of 7 questions to answer using a dataset with continents, countries and GDP per capita data.
 Below, I will share my SQL code and comments to answer each question as best as I can.

 ## Dataset